co-cddo/dds/README.md

-# Design a Data Share protoptype
+# Design a Data Share prototype
 Prototypes of the Design a Data Share tools and services.
 These include journeys for both acquirer and supplier personas and may eventually be merged with other prototypes in this repo.

 ## Stack details